rev-net/memo/pitch.md

 Today's crypto applications, social networks, and AI agents have a business model problem, rooted in the tensions between open source productivity and private value capture.

-This has too often led to misallocated resources and capital losses, while entrepreneurs focused on long-term value creation go out of their way for scraps.
+This has often led to misallocated resources and capital losses, while entrepreneurs focused on long-term value creation are left with scraps.

-Revnets offer a promising solution, as an openly accounted-for tokenized growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes for disputes between them.
+Revnets offer a promising solution, as an all-in-one tokenized incentive machine, cap table, and growth engine for leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes of disputes between them.

+Revnets are an openly accounted-for standard that can bootstrap and sustain open source projects, campaigns, businesses, or cultural scenes without governance or management overhead.
+Simple enough for a group of friends, powerful enough for high net-worth, global communities, products, and brands.

 Join us – a group of active Web3 builders with vivid stories to prove it – in founding and growing the $REV network, which operates as a revenue-generating revnet itself.